liquid-rocketry-illinois/RCP-Host/RCP.md

 #### Channel Bits

 The first two bits of the header byte indicate the channel of communication.
-These 4 channels (00, 01, 10, 11) allow for multiple host-controller setups to be in use at the same time, without interfering with each other.
-For a host and controller to communicate, each should use and respond to the same channel bits.
+These 4 channels (00, 01, 10, 11) allow for multiple target-host setups to be in use at the same time, without interfering with each other.
+For a target and host to communicate, each should use and respond to the same channel bits.

-Hosts and controllers on other channels should not interact with packets from other channels.
-Each channel is intended to support only one host and one controller, but implementations with multiple hosts that do not send data packets are possible.
+Targets and hosts on other channels should not interact with packets from other channels.
+Each channel is intended to support only one target and one host, but implementations with multiple targets that do not send data packets are possible.

 #### Length Bits